christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Following, a few of those consistency models are mentioned, including those relevant for the work of this thesis [@steen2007distributed]:

 **Strong Consistency** -
 "A strong consistency model like linearizability provides an easy-to-understand guarantee: informally, all operations behave as if they executed atomically on a single copy of the data.
-However, this guarantee comes at the cost of reduced performance [@attiya1994sequential]  [@liu2013replication] and fault tolerance [22] compared to weaker consistency models.  algorithms that ensure stronger consistency properties among replicas are more sensitive to message delays and faults in the network. "
+However, this guarantee comes at the cost of reduced performance [@attiya1994sequential] [@liu2013replication] and fault tolerance compared to weaker consistency models.
+Algorithms that ensure stronger consistency properties among replicas are more sensitive to message delays and makes the system vulnerable to network partitions. "
 "To achieve that, an absolute global time order must be maintained" [@lamport1978time]

 \todo{Like in raft}